yegor256/blog/_posts/2019/feb/2019-02-03-cloudrepo.md

 For more information on the `.rultor.yml` file, check the [Rultor Reference Page](http://doc.rultor.com/reference.html).

-Now that everything is configued you should be able to deploy to CloudRepo with Rultor by executing the `@rultor deploy` command.
+Now that everything is configured you should be able to deploy to CloudRepo with Rultor by executing the `@rultor deploy` command.
-Wait for the response and Rultor will take care of all the rest.
+Wait for the response and Rultor will [take care]({% pst 2014/jul/2014-07-24-rultor-automated-merging %}) of all the rest.

 That's it!